 Use lowest effective dose.
 Take within 30mins of bedtime if able to get full night’s sleep (≥7hrs) before awakening.
 10mg once per night; may increase if ineffective; max 20mg once daily.
 Concomitant moderate CYP3A inhibitors: 5mg once daily; max 10mg once daily.
 Effect may be delayed if taken with or soon after a meal.

-Monitor for somnolence and CNS depression; discontinue or reduce dose if daytime somnolence develops.
+Monitor for CNS depression, somnolence; discontinue or reduce dose if daytime somnolence develops.
 Risk of next-day impairment (including impaired driving).
-Monitor for worsening insomnia or abnormal thinking and behavioral changes.
 Discontinue immediately if complex sleep behaviors develop.
 Depression.
 Monitor for suicidal ideation.
 Compromised respiratory function (eg, COPD, obstructive sleep apnea).
 Increased risk of exposure-related effects in obese women.
+Monitor for worsening insomnia or abnormal thinking and behavioral changes.
 Reevaluate if unresponsive after 7–10 days of treatment.
 Severe hepatic impairment: not recommended.
 Drug or alcohol abusers.
 Elderly.
 Pregnancy.
 Nursing mothers.

 Orexin receptor antagonist.

 Avoid alcohol.
 Potentiates CNS depression with other CNS depressants (eg, benzodiazepines, opioids, tricyclic antidepressants, alcohol); may need to adjust doses.
 Concomitant strong CYP3A inhibitors (eg, ketoconazole, itraconazole, posaconazole, clarithromycin, nefazodone, ritonavir, saquinavir, nelfinavir, indinavir, boceprevir, telaprevir, telithromycin, conivaptan): not recommended.
-Concomitant moderate CYP3A inhibitors (eg, amprenavir, aprepitant, atazanavir, ciprofloxacin, diltiazem, erythromycin, fluconazole, fosamprenavir, grapefruit juice, imatinib, verapamil); use reduced dose (see Adults).
+Concomitant moderate CYP3A inhibitors (eg, amprenavir, aprepitant, atazanavir, ciprofloxacin, diltiazem, erythromycin, fluconazole, fosamprenavir, grapefruit juice, imatinib, verapamil): reduce dose (see Adults).
 May be antagonized by strong CYP3A inducers (eg, rifampin, carbamazepine, phenytoin).
 Monitor digoxin.

-Somnolence, headache, dizziness; CNS depression, daytime impairment, complex sleep-related behaviors (eg, sleep-driving), sleep paralysis, hallucinations, cataplexy-like symptoms.
+Somnolence, headache, dizziness; complex sleep behaviors (eg, sleep-driving), sleep paralysis, hallucinations, cataplexy-like symptoms.